Skip to content

 model = job["model"]

-llm_interaction_type = job.get("llm_interaction_type")
+llm_interaction_type = job.get("llm_interaction_type") # Only for LLM jobs

 input_modalities = job.get("input_modalities", ["text"])